 You are welcome to do your code development using any system or compiler you choose.
-Just make sure that the version you turn in compiles and runs correctly on our class machines.
+Just make sure that the version you turn in compiles and runs correctly on 213.cs.northwestern.edu.
 If it doesn't compile, we can't grade it.

-The dlc program, a modied version of an ANSI C compiler, will be used to check your programs for compliance with the coding style rules.
+The dlc program, a modified version of an ANSI C compiler, will be used to check your programs for compliance with the coding style rules.
 The typical usage is